RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/step1.md

 * ~/.oci/config
 * ~/.oci/oci_api_key.pem

-If you do not have the OCI config file, nor the oci API key, you can go through these steps: https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm
+If you do not have the OCI config file, nor the oci API key yet, you can go through these steps: https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm

+Once you have the config file and the api key, copy their contents in ~/.oci/config and ~/.oci/oci_api_key.pem respectively.

 Do not continue until you see the file `/root/allSetInBackground` appear.
 If it appears, then the OCI CLI has been installed and is connected to your tenant.